-The Firm has a strong process around improving some services and products such as communications and scripts following customer feedback as well as undertaking a project to improve the customer portal and the retirement journey processes.
-Annual surveys from customers are reviewed and categorised to address key themes.
+The Firm has a strong process around improving some services and products such as communications and scripts following customer feedback as well as undertaking a project to improve the customer portal and the retirement portal and the retirement journey processes.
+The GAA has noted that while a planned product review from 2023, was actually completed in 2024, annual surveys from customers are reviewed and categorised to address key themes.
 Transactional Net Promoter Score (tPNS) monitored daily and used for weekly liaison with Capita and trends reviewed each month.